Were you wondering: is Belize Safe?

 - Do not travel to Belize until the COVID-19 virus issue is absolved.

 - Keep your money safe.
-This can be achieved by keeping dummy wallets or keeping money safely in belts or bras.
+This can be achieved by carrying a travel money belt a dummy wallet or keeping money safely in or bras.

 - Keep your belongings in a secure backpack such as a PacSafe one.